Header images courtesy of @guusan_hk (via Instagram) and @wpcpey (via Wikimedia Commons)

-If you’re a sucker for Japanese lifestyle products, then look no further than HOW Department.
-This massive concept store in Kwun Tong comprises a furniture section, a café, a hairdresser, a lifestyle goods section, and a design studio offering graphic and interior design services.
-Everything is curated impeccably, from wabi-sabi ceramics to industrial-style furniture and hand-crafted glassware.
-It’s a great place to spend the day if you’re furnishing your home—or, frankly, if you’re just an aesthete.
-Don’t miss the home fragrances from Apotheke, wooden furniture from Hiromatsu, and incense from Kongyokudo.
+If you’re a sucker for Japanese lifestyle products, then look no further than HOW.
+This local multi-brand retailer first made its name with a massive concept store in Kwun Tong, but has since re-established itself in K11 Art Mall as a restaurant and store.
+Everything is curated impeccably, from wabi-sabi ceramics to neat camping equipment and artisanal incense.
+It’s a great place to spend the day if you’re decorating your home—or, frankly, if you’re just an aesthete.
+If you’re missing their larger items, don’t worry—you can still order hand-crafted wooden furniture from Hiromatsu and Acme through HOW Furniture’s website.

 If Guu San reminds us of Ginza, then Don Don Donki is pure Shibuya: loud, flashy, and crammed (but in a good way).
 Visiting Donki—or Don Quijote, as it’s known in Japan—is an experience unto itself, with its massive selection of wares ranging from fresh ingredients and prepared foods to ordinary household products and some more surprising choices, like portable bidets and personal lubricant that looks like honey.